cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 Graph triggers determine the sequence of valid cycle points (via the recurrence value of the associated graph string) and the prerequisites, for each downstream task in a dependency.
-In the absence of an cycle point offset (intercycle trigger) they also determine the sequence of cycle points for the upstream tasks:
+In the absence of a cycle point offset (intercycle trigger) they also determine the sequence of cycle points for the upstream tasks: